robertobatts/aws-certification-notes/notes/07-elb-and-asg.md

 	- Routing based on Query String, Headers (example.com/users?id=123&order=false)
 - Great fit for microservices and container-based application (e.g. Docker and Amazon ECS)
 - Port mapping feature to redirect to a dynamic port in ECS
-- To achieve the same result with a CLB, we would need multiple CLBs per application

 ![[alb-traffic-1.png]]